 Our School Day

-At Maleny Independent School we encourage learners to take an active role in their school and greater community.
+At MIS we encourage learners to take an active role in their school and greater community.
 They are invited to be involved in decision making and negotiation, to be part of conversations and relationships.They are held accountable for their actions and supported in becoming aware of associated consequences.

-Our learners walk to the local community sports fields, creek and library.
+Our learners walk to the local community sportsground, aquatic centre and library.
 They are involved in daily real-world tasks such as grocery shopping, cleaning and gardening.
-Students are encouraged to climb trees, use tools, challenge themselves and manage risks.
+Learners are encouraged to climb trees, use tools, challenge themselves and manage risks.

-Our small school is warm and inviting and offers a variety of spaces to learn and play.
+Our is warm and inviting and offers a variety of spaces to learn and play.
 Our green space offers bean bags, cushions and lounge chairs to relax, read, learn or hang out.
-We also have a kitchen where we share mid-morning breakfast at least twice a week.
+We also have a kitchen where we share mid-morning breakfast.
 There are no restrictions on the types of food that can be eaten at school.
 However, students are informed about the effects of certain foods and are encouraged to make healthy choices.